roitt/android-password-strength-indicator/README.md

-android-password-strength-indicator
+Password Strength Indicator for Android
 ===================================

-A simple and easily implemented password strength indicator for Android
+I designed this to be a simple and easy to implement password strength indicator to be used in any Android app.